-- The program will prepare graduates to demonstrate a commitment to community service
+- The program will prepare graduates for community service.

-- To evaluate and improve the effectiveness of the education process on a continuous basis.
+- The program will evaluate and strive to improve the effectiveness of the education process on a continuous basis.

 Lipscomb University Didactic Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (312) 899-0040, ext.
 5400. http://www.eatright.org/acend